qemus/qemu-arm/readme.md

   - High-performance options (like KVM acceleration, kernel-mode networking, IO threading, etc.) to achieve near-native speed

-*Note: for KVM acceleration you need a Linux-based operating system, as it's not available on MacOS unfortunately.*

 ## Usage  🐳

 Via Docker Compose: